dkfz-med-phys-rad/musire/README.md

 ```

 Since this argument list is quite long, aliases might be defined to simplify the use of musire.sh.
-Examples are provided in musire-aliases.sh.
+Examples are provided in <a href="./musire-aliases.sh">musire-aliases.sh</a>.

 ### Calling examples

 Most of the following calling examples need phantoms and source distribution / tissue parameter files.
-These should be provided by the user.
+These must be provided by the user.

 ```
 musire.sh $HUMAN_BRAIN_PET GateVisualisationOnly # visualisation of cylindrical PET